Voltage of Moving Iron Voltmeter Solution

 What is Voltage of Moving Iron Voltmeter?

-The Voltage of Moving Iron Voltmeter gives the measurement of the voltage across the meter, which has an internal resistance and inductance and is represented as Vmi = Im*sqrt((R'm+Rs)^2+(ω*L)^2) or Meter Voltage Voltmeter = Meter Current*sqrt((Meter Resistance+Series Resistance)^2+(Angular Frequency*Inductance)^2).
-Meter Current is the current flowing through meter for a full-scale deflection, Meter Resistance is the internal resistance of the coil in PMMC instrument, Series Resistance is the value of series resistance attached to the pmmc-based voltmeter, Angular Frequency is the supplied frequency & Inductance is the value of the meter inductance.
+The Voltage of Moving Iron Voltmeter gives the measurement of the voltage across the meter, which has an internal resistance and inductance and is represented as V = Im*sqrt((Ri_m+RS)^2+(ω*L)^2) or Voltage = Meter Current*sqrt((Meter Internal Resistance+Series Resistance)^2+(Angular Frequency*Inductance)^2).
+Meter Current refers to the current flowing through a measuring instrument having some inherent internal resistance, Meter Internal Resistance refers to the inherent resistance present within a measuring instrument, Series Resistance is the value of series resistance attached to the pmmc-based voltmeter, Angular frequency is a measure of how quickly an object rotates or oscillates.
+It indicates the rate of change of the phase of a sinusoidal waveform & Inductance is defined as the ability of a circuit element to store energy in the form of a magnetic field when current flows through it.

 How to calculate Voltage of Moving Iron Voltmeter?

-The Voltage of Moving Iron Voltmeter gives the measurement of the voltage across the meter, which has an internal resistance and inductance is calculated using Meter Voltage Voltmeter = Meter Current*sqrt((Meter Resistance+Series Resistance)^2+(Angular Frequency*Inductance)^2).
-To calculate Voltage of Moving Iron Voltmeter, you need Meter Current (Im), Meter Resistance (R'm), Series Resistance (Rs), Angular Frequency (ω) & Inductance (L).
-With our tool, you need to enter the respective value for Meter Current, Meter Resistance, Series Resistance, Angular Frequency & Inductance and hit the calculate button.
+The Voltage of Moving Iron Voltmeter gives the measurement of the voltage across the meter, which has an internal resistance and inductance is calculated using Voltage = Meter Current*sqrt((Meter Internal Resistance+Series Resistance)^2+(Angular Frequency*Inductance)^2).
+To calculate Voltage of Moving Iron Voltmeter, you need Meter Current (Im), Meter Internal Resistance (Ri_m), Series Resistance (RS), Angular Frequency (ω) & Inductance (L).
+With our tool, you need to enter the respective value for Meter Current, Meter Internal Resistance, Series Resistance, Angular Frequency & Inductance and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know